JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/guides/parameter-homotopies.md

 +++
-title = "Parameter Homotopies" description = "How to track parametrized systems of equations." weight = 20 draft = false toc = true bref = "We show how to track solutions of a family of polynomial systems given by a parameterisation" workflow = "advanced"
+title = "Systems with parameters" description = "How to track parametrized systems of equations" weight = 1 draft = false toc = true bref = "How to track parametrized systems of equations" group = "advanced"
 +++